dslab-epfl/svshi/README.md

 ### Execution

 SVSHI's runtime is **reactive** and **event-based**.
-Apps _listen_ for changes to the group addresses of the devices they use, and are run on a state change (an _event_).
+Applications _listen_ for changes to the group addresses of the devices they use, and are run on a state change (an _event_).
 The state transition can be triggered externally by the KNX system or by another app, which then proceeds to notify all the other listeners.

-_Running an app_ concretely means that its `iteration()` function is executed on the current state of the systems.
+_Running an application_ concretely means that its `iteration()` function is executed on the current state of the system.

 Apps are always run in alphabetical order in their group (`privileged` or `notPrivileged`).
-The non-privileged apps run first, then the priviliged ones.
+The non-privileged apps run first, then the privileged ones: in such a way privileged applications can override the behavior of non-privileged ones.

 This execution model has been chosen for its ease of use: users do not need to write `while` loops or deal with synchronization explicitly.